-- Redundant system data from Action 1 in the Baseline Development Module for up to two energy or water redundant systems per critical load (referred to as a first and second redundant system)
+- Redundant system data from Action 3 in the Baseline Development module for up to two energy or water redundant systems per critical load (referred to as a first and second redundant system)

-- Critical load characterization from Action 1 in the Risk Assessment Module
+- Critical load characterization from Action 2 in the Baseline Development module and Action 1 in the Risk Assessment module

 - Understanding of risk scenarios that account for higher levels of risk

 In this action, review the risk scenarios calculated based on the data collected in previous actions about energy and water systems that support critical loads.
 Most users will take no direct action, but rather review information generated automatically by the TRN to better understand how risk is calculated.